by Lady H

 Henry could tell Emma was dying to know what was up, and hoped Emma wouldn’t mention it when they were with all of the others at break time.

 As they are packing up their bags, Mr Fletcher asks Henry to stay behind.
 The bell rings out and everyone files out of the classroom, leaving Mr Fletcher and Henry alone.
-As Emma left their table, she gave Henry ‘we need to talk’ eyes.
+As Emma leaves their table, she gives Henry ‘we need to talk’ eyes.
 James is the last one to leave the classroom, Henry can see him hovering on the edge of her vision in his converse and refuses to look directly at him.
 At Mr Fletcher’s cough James turns around and shuffles out, the door clicking shut after him.
 Henry suddenly feels nervous.

 “Your detention for your actions last Friday is this lunchtime.”
 Henry nods, relieved.
 After the drama of this morning she’d completely forgotten about her impending detention.